Harry Potter and the Chamber of Secrets (film): Sound design

 Due to the events that take place in Harry Potter and the Chamber of Secrets, the film's sound effects were much more expansive than in the previous instalment.
-Sound designer and co-supervising sound editor Randy Thom returned for the sequel using Pro Tools to complete the job, which included initial conceptions done at Skywalker Sound in California and primary work done at Shepperton Studios in England.
+Sound designer and supervising sound editor Randy Thom returned for the sequel using Pro Tools to complete the job, which included initial conceptions done at Skywalker Sound in California and primary work done at Shepperton Studios in England.

 Thom wanted to give the Whomping Willow a voice, a deep growl for which he used his own voice slowed down, equalised and bass-boosted.
 For the mandrakes, he combined baby cries with female screams, in order to "make it just exotic enough so that you think, 'Hmm, I've never heard anything quite like that before.'"

 Thom described the basilisk as a challenge, "because it's a giant snake, but it's also like a dragon — not many snakes have teeth like that.
 He had to hiss, he had to roar and there were times at the end when he was in pain."
 He mixed his own voice, tiger roars, and horse and elephant vocalizations.

 Special and visual effects

 Visual effects took nine months to make, until 9 October 2002, when the film was finished.
 Industrial Light & Magic, Mill Film, the Moving Picture Company (MPC), Cinesite and Framestore CFC handled the approximately 950 visual effect shots in the film.
 Jim Mitchell and Nick Davis served as visual effects supervisors.
-They were in charge of creating the CG characters Dobby the House Elf, the Basilisk, and the Cornish pixies, among others.
-Chas Jarrett from MPC served as CG supervisor, overseeing the approach of any shot that contains CG in the film.
+They were in charge of creating the CGI characters Dobby the House-elf, the Basilisk and the Cornish pixies, among others.
+Chas Jarrett from MPC served as CGI supervisor, overseeing the approach of any shot that contains CGI in the film.
 With a crew of 70 people, the company produced 251 shots, 244 of which made it to the film, from September 2001 to October 2002.

 The visual effects team worked alongside creature effects supervisor Nick Dudman, who devised Fawkes the Phoenix, the Mandrakes, Aragog the Acromantula, and the first 25 ft of the Basilisk.
 According to Dudman, Aragog was the most challenging character to create.
 The giant spider stood 9 ft tall with an 18 ft foot leg span, each of which had to be controlled by a different team member.
 The whole creature weighed three quarters of a ton.
 It took over 15 people to operate the animatronic Aragog on set.

 The Whomping Willow sequence required a combination of practical and visual effects.
 Special effects supervisor John Richardson and his team created mechanically operated branches to hit the flying car.
 A 1:3 scale set was built on stage at Shepperton Studios, which featured the fully-sized top third of the tree with a forced perspective to appear a height of over 100 ft high.
 The courtyard and the tree were built in 3D.
 Some shots ended up being entirely digital.
 Jarret identified the rendering as "the biggest challenge" of the scene, because "there was just so much going on in [it] ...
 It was simply massive."